PUYJALON-Pierre/Medilabo/patient-ms/README.md

 (Eureka and Config server present in global project must be running in order to fetch properties on distant repository)

--> When the server is running, you can login as user:"user" and password:"password" to use different endpoints
+-> When the server is running, you can use different endpoints

 -> Tests can be run with Maven